gburd/gen_paxos/README.md

  - libpaxos ( http://sourceforge.net/projects/libpaxos )
- libpaxos is almost same implementation of PAXOS consensus protocol. it has Simple version and Fast version of paxos and seems well working. it's implementation has paxos coordinator process which can be SPOF in a really distributed environment, which is solved in gen_paxos.
+ libpaxos is almost same implementation of PAXOS consensus protocol. it has Simple version and Fast version of paxos and seems well working. it's implementation has paxos coordinator process, SPOF in a really distributed environment, which is solved in gen_paxos.

  - gen_leader ( http://www.cs.chalmers.se/~hanssv/leader_election/ )
  gen_leader is a master election module whose behaviour looks like gen_server.